sumeetgajjar/CS7610-F20/lab1/REPORT.md

 - No two messages in the `HoldBackQueue` can have same `sender` and same `msg_id`.
 This invariant helps discard the duplicate `DataMessage` which are received due to retransmission.

 - As soon as a `PendingMsg` is marked deliverable, the `deque` is sorted according to the `final_seq`.
+    - Breaking ties
-If two messages have same `final_seq`, then the one which is undeliverable is placed ahead of deliverable.
-If two messages have same `final_seq` and are undeliverable, then the message with smaller `final_seq_proposer` is placed ahead.
+        - If two messages have same `final_seq`, then the one which is undeliverable is placed ahead of deliverable.
+        - If two messages have same `final_seq` and are undeliverable, then the message with smaller `final_seq_proposer` is placed ahead.

 ##### How a process delivers its own message?
 - The process also sends the multicast `DataMessage` to itself and follows the state machine to deliver its own message.